Unitato1/gym-sessions/README.md

   rails db:seed
   data for seed was created by chatgpt

+  after the seed you can use email and password
+  email: mail@test.com
+  password: 12345678

 - Main point of the application user can sign up | log in | sign out user can create|edit|destroy exercises